Live Together, Die Alone

 "Live Together, Die Alone" is the second season finale of the ABC television series Lost, consisting of the 23rd and 24th episodes of the second season.
 It is also the 48th and 49th episodes overall.
 The episode was written by Damon Lindelof and Carlton Cuse, and directed by Jack Bender.
 It first aired in the United States on May 24, 2006, on the American Broadcasting Company.
 The episode was watched by 17.84 million people and received positive reviews.

 In the episode, flashbacks reveal how Desmond came to the island.
-In realtime, Desmond unintentionally returns to the beach and is enlisted by Locke to help him stop the button in the hatch from being pushed.
-Meanwhile, several castaways head off to rescue Michael's son, Walt, from the Others.
+In the present, Desmond unintentionally returns to the beach and is enlisted by Locke to help him stop the button in the hatch from being pushed.
+Meanwhile, several castaways head off to rescue Michael's son Walt from the Others.